chengxj8888/PVNet/README.md

 ```
 ### Pretrained weights

-The pretrained weight can be downloaded [here]() , and put the pretrained wieght into the folder in ckpt/checkpoints/.
+The pretrained weight can be downloaded [here](https://pan.baidu.com/s/1F8gPH7e8rMAgM52ZZ2EbAw)(code: XJ98) , and put the pretrained wieght into the folder in ckpt/checkpoints/.

 ## Usage